gabimor/keyboardninja/README.md

 * accessible
   * from the main page -> add a shortcut
   * from the search results ("missing your favorite shortcut ? add it!") -> leads to partially filled shortcut form
-* i see a mistake form - to fix typos, change sections etc
 * email - get notified when my app goes live

 users